Internet Archive Book Images [No restrictions], via Wikimedia Commons

 Palace Saloon (Est. 1903) | Fernandina Beach

-Fernandina Beach, Florida, was a major rail and seaport back in 1903, so the Palace Saloon was established.
-Adolphus Bush, founder of Anheuser-Busch, was the design consultant, and today, many of the designs are still in place, like the embossed tin ceiling, inlaid mosaic floors, mahogany hand-carvings, a forty-foot bar lit with gas lamps, and walls painted with six commissioned murals.
+Fernandina Beach was a bustling rail and seaport when the Palace Saloon opened in 1903.
+Adolphus Busch, co-founder of Anheuser-Busch, served as a design consultant, and many original features remain, including the embossed tin ceiling, mosaic floors, hand-carved mahogany, a forty-foot bar once illuminated by gas lamps, and six commissioned murals.

 Captain Tony’s Saloon (Est. 1958) | Key West